In Other Words 2018

 Emma Langley is responsible for international literature and translation at Arts Council England.
 She has a background in children's publishing and freelances in research and evaluation for various education projects.

-Nicolette Jones is a writer, critic and broadcaster, specialising in literary and arts journalism, who has worked for national newspapers and the book trade press.
-She has been the Children's Books Reviewer of The Sunday Times for more than two decades, and in 2012 was shortlisted for the Eleanor Farjeon Award for distinguished service to the world of children’s books.
-She has been Director of the children’s programme at the Oxford Literary Festival, is an experienced trustee and chair, and a judge of many adults’ and children’s book awards including, this year, the Independent Booksellers Week awards.
+Nicolette Jones is a writer, critic and broadcaster specialising in literary and arts journalism.
+She has been the Children's Books Reviewer of The Sunday Times for more than two decades, and in 2012 was shortlisted for the Eleanor Farjeon Award for distinguished service to the world of children's books.

-Elaine McQuade is a children’s books consultant.
-Her career in children’s publishing included running the marketing and publicity teams at Puffin and Oxford University Press as well as the Managing Director role at Scholastic Children’s Books.
-She was the Chair of the Children’s Group of the Publishers’ Association for many years and a Trustee of World Book Day.
-She is currently a Trustee of the Roald Dahl Museum and Story Centre and of the Centre for Literacy in Primary Education (CLPE).
+Elaine McQuade is a children's books consultant.
+Her career in children's publishing included working at Puffin, Oxford University Press and Scholastic, and she is currently a Trustee of the Roald Dahl Museum and Story Centre and of the Centre for Literacy in Primary Education (CLPE).

-Jill Coleman, is Director of Children's Books.
+Jill Coleman is Director of Children's Books.
 She is responsible for BookTrust's expert selection and recommendation of great books, managing book purchasing across the organisation, and working with arts organisations, publishers, authors, and illustrators to promote excellence in children's books.
-Jill has had held a number of senior roles in publishing, including board director of Bloomsbury publishing, managing director of A&C Black and managing Director of Little Tiger Press.